michellllle/lipreaaadai/README.md

 ## Note
 * ```model.predict()``` expects a batch of inputs.
-We only have one input that we are going to be passing through our model so we need to wrap it inside of another set of arrays.
+There is only have one input that we are going to be passing through our model so we need to wrap it inside of another set of arrays.
   * For example, ```yhat = model.predict(tf.expand_dims(video, axis=0))``` will do this relatively easily.
   * This will return our predictions, which we run through the Keras CTC Decoder.